xyushi/lab-react-pronutrition/README.md

 In this exercise, the goal is to apply as many as possible of the concepts you've just learned:

-- when and how to setup react in your application,
+- props and state in react,
-- ways of using react.
+- event handling in react.

 ## Getting started